 Outside of work, Bethany loves exploring nature trails and fuelling her graphic design flair.
 She also enjoys reading, gardening, photography and buying more plants than she has room for but that probably won’t stop her from buying them.

 Celine joined SOS-UK in November 2020.
-In her role as a Project Manager, she works primarily on delivering SOS-UK’s sustainability engagement programmes such as Green Impact and Student Switch Off.
-She also works on the Students For Trees programme, which supports students across the UK to learn about, and to take action for, woods and trees, to help fight the climate and nature crises.
+In her role as a Project Manager, she works primarily on delivering SOS-UK’s biodiversity and engagement programmes, such as Wilding Schools, Wilding Campuses and Green Impact.
+She has previously led on the Students For Trees programme, which supported students across the UK to learn about and take action for woods and trees, as well as developing biodiversity monitoring methodologies for our Farming for Carbon & Nature pilot programme and engagement support with Hedgehog Friendly Campus.

-Outside of work, she has a keen interest in photography, languages and travel, and enjoys exploring the great outdoors on long nature walks.
+Outside of work, she has a keen interest in photography, languages and travel, and enjoys exploring the great outdoors and wildlife-spotting on long nature walks.

 Name pronunciation: Hol-ly; pronouns: she/her